 Our world is changing.
-In just a fraction of humanity’s history, billions of people’s lives have fundamentally changed and improved.
-But it’s only the beginning.
+In just a fraction of humanity's history, billions of people's lives have fundamentally changed and improved.
+But it's only the beginning.
 The exponential development we see in more and more technological areas ultimately affects the entire planet.
-Unfortunately, society is still behind the curve in terms of digitization and automation, and the more substantial problems we face as a species, the more we understand the need for those fields to grow and prosper.
+There is no area where digitization and automation don't reach and in area, after area, we see that what was previously lacking is now in abundance.

-Scientists overwhelmingly agree that human activity affects the climate of our planet.
-As the average global temperature rises, some weather phenomena become more extreme.
-We have left the Holocene, the geological epoch that, over the past 11,700 years, has enabled us to develop civilizations and advanced societies thanks to a relatively stable climate.
+At the same time, scientists agree that human activity affects the Earth's climate.
+It gets warmer and some weather phenomena become more extreme.
+We have left the Holocene, the geological epoch that for almost 12,000 years has enabled us to develop civilizations and advanced societies.

-We now live in the anthropocene — the age of man.
-An age in which human activities are just as significant as other geological forces, such as volcanoes and altered solar activity.
-We have reached a time when we have become so powerful that we must also take responsibility for the planet’s health.
+Now we are in the anthropocene, the age of man.
+An age where human activities are as important as other geological forces, such as volcanoes and changing solar activity.
+We have reached a time where we have become so powerful that we must also take responsibility for the health of the entire planet.
 We have become planetary caretakers.

-Coinciding with this enormous existential responsibility, we have also — through technical development — created tools that enable us to shoulder this responsibility.
+At the same time as the responsibility has quickly become enormous, we have also through technological development created tools that make it possible for us to shoulder this responsibility.